puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 }
 ```

-(You'll probably learn the syntax more quickly if you type out your code
+(You'll probably learn Puppet code syntax more quickly if you type out your
-manually, but if you prefer to paste content into Vim, you can hit `ESC` to
+code manually, but if you prefer to paste content into Vim, you can hit `ESC`
-enter command mode and type `:set paste` to disable the automatic formatting.
+to enter command mode and type `:set paste` to disable the automatic
+formatting.
 Press `i` to return to insert mode before pasting your text.)

 Remember, use `ESC` then `:wq` to save and exit.